Carl Gustav Jung

 The intellectual history is one reason the combination doesn't happen.
 The practical reason is more immediate.

 Most organisations that use Quinn also use a Jung-derived instrument somewhere.
-MBTI is the most common — present in team development workshops, leadership programmes, and onboarding processes across the majority of large organisations.
+MBTI is the most common and appears in team development workshops, leadership programmes and onboarding processes across most large organisations.
 The combination of the two frameworks looks obvious from the outside.

 It doesn't happen because the instruments come with explicit restrictions on how they can be applied.
-The Myers-Briggs Company's own guidance is unambiguous: the MBTI assessment should never be used in recruitment or selection because it does not measure skills or abilities.
+The Myers-Briggs Company's guidance is clear: the MBTI assessment should not be used in recruitment or selection because it does not measure skills or abilities.
 The Myers & Briggs Foundation is equally direct: using it for hiring or deciding job assignments is explicitly described as unethical.

 Quinn is a framework about roles and positions.
-Combining it with MBTI — using personality type to say something about who belongs in which architectural stance — puts you directly in the territory the guidance prohibits.
+MBTI is about which personality belongs in which architectural stance.
+Combining them puts you in territory the guidance prohibits.
 The combination is intellectually obvious and practically off-limits.
-So organisations use both, in separate rooms, and do not connect them.
+So organisations use both, in separate rooms and do not connect them.

 The restrictions are the practical ceiling.
 But even without them, the theoretical floor is shakier than the clean table above suggests.